 To TGbf editor: Please replace the text on P171L47-48 in D2.1 with the new text below.

-A DMG sensing measurement session is initiated with the sensing initiator sending a DMG Sensing Measurement Request frame containing a DMG Sensing Measurement Session element to the sensing responder.
+To establish a DMG sensing measurement session, the SME of a sensing initiator shall issue an MLME-DMG-SENSMSMTSESSION.request primitive that results in the transmission of a DMG Sensing Measurement Request frame to the sensing responder.
+The DMG Sensing Measurement Request frame shall contain a DMG Sensing Measurement Session element. (#3499)

 To TGbf editor: Please replace the text on P173L41-42 in D2.1 with the new text below.

-After receiving a DMG Sensing Measurement Request frame, a DMG STA responds with a DMG Sensing Measurement Response frame.
+After receiving a DMG Sensing Measurement Request frame, the sensing responder shall validate the frame and issue an MLME-DMG-SENSMSMTSESSION.indication primitive.
+Upon reception of an MLME-DMG-SENSMSMTSESSION.indication primitive, the SME of the sensing responder shall issue an MLME-DMG-SENSMSMTSESSION.response primitive that results in the transmission of a DMG Sensing Measurement Response frame to the sensing initiator which transmitted the DMG Sensing Measurement Request frame. (#3499)

 To TGbf editor: Please add the following text to P174L11 in D2.1 as follows.

+Upon reception of a DMG Sensing Measurement Response frame, the sensing initiator shall validate the frame and issue an MLME-DMG-SENSMSMTSESSION.confirm primitive. (#3499)

 3203, 3477, 3533, 3494